Some of the photographs featured in this article are available for sale in limited editions.

 The local authorities regularly take precautionary measures during these events, such as closing certain access points to the coast or issuing warnings to the population.

-These storms, although potentially destructive, are an integral part of the identity of the Côte Sauvage du Morbihan and contribute to its unique and wild character.
+These storms, though potentially destructive, are an essential part of the identity of the Morbihan’s Wild Coast and contribute to its unique character.

 Storms in Brittany shape the landscape, reminding residents of the power of nature.